'Black national anthem' makes its debut at the NFL

 - Published

-The Dallas Cowboys and Tampa Bay Buccaneers will face off in professional American football's first game of the season.
-But before they do, fans will hear something a little different.
+The Dallas Cowboys and Tampa Bay Buccaneers kicked off professional American football's first game of the season.
+But before they did, fans heard something a little different.

 It started as a song to celebrate the president who emancipated America's slaves.
 Its writer thought little about it afterwards, but it took on a life of its own.

-Now "Lift Every Voice and Sing" - a ballad widely known today as the US black national anthem - will be played at the opening game of the National Football League's (NFL) 2021 season.
+Now "Lift Every Voice and Sing" - a ballad widely known today as the US black national anthem - has been played at the opening game of the National Football League's (NFL) 2021 season.

-The song is being played after a year of racial tumult that touched almost every corner of American society, including professional sports.
+The song was played after a year of racial tumult that touched almost every corner of American society, including professional sports.

 Male professional leagues are dominated by young black men, and in an effort to show more solidarity with players, the NFL said it would play "Lift Every Voice and Sing" at the beginning of games this season.
 It's the first time the song that has meant so much to so many will regularly open American professional sports games.